 Check out our article on growing sugar apple here.

-Jackfruit tree can’t tolerate frost and drought, even so it is a tough tree that can withstand severe temperatures.
-A mature tree can bear up to 118 F heat and if acclimated, about 32F cold temperature for short time.
-Some jackfruit varieties can reach up to 100 feet and there are some dwarf varieties like black gold that restrict up to only 10 – 20 feet height.
+Jackfruit tree can’t tolerate frost and drought, even so, it is a tough tree that can withstand severe temperatures.
+A mature tree can bear up to 118 F heat and if acclimated, about 32 F cold temperature for a short time.

 Jackfruit tree has a long life of more than 100 years.
-It bears the biggest fruits in the world, which weight anywhere between 10 – 110lb.
+It bears the biggest fruits in the world, which weight anywhere between 10-110 lb.

-Well, it’s a life time investment; all parts of jack-fruit tree are useful.
-It is quite a handsome rustic tree that resembles oak, it provides shade, shelter and natural habitat to birds and pollinators.
-A single tree provides enough home grown jack-fruit that not only you but your neighbors will get bored eating it.
+Well, it’s a lifetime investment; all parts of the jack-fruit tree are useful.
+It is quite a handsome rustic tree that resembles oak.

+It provides shade, shelter and natural habitat to birds and pollinators.
+A single tree provides enough homegrown jack-fruits that not only you but your neighbors will get bored eating it!

-Choose a big open space of your garden that receives full sun, clear it from weeds and dig a hole.
-To ensure good drainage, mix 1/3 part of compost, sand, perlite and organic matter in a garden soil to prepare rich porous potting soil for planting.
+Choose a big open space of your garden that receives full sun, clear it from weeds, and dig a hole.
+To ensure good drainage, mix 1/3 part of compost, sand, perlite, and organic matter in the garden soil to prepare a rich, porous potting soil for planting.

 Watering and Fertilizing

-When the plant starts to bloom, feed it with 8-3-9 fertilizer by following manufacturer’s instruction for amount and rate.
+When the plant starts to bloom, feed it with 8-3-9 fertilizer by following the manufacturer’s instruction for amount and rate.